amrindersingh1820/Path-Finder/README.md

-# Path-Finder
+# Shortest Path Finder Project

-A modern Flask web app to find optimal routes using BFS and Dijkstra's Algorithm.
-Features a premium Cyber-Glassmorphism UI, real-time edge management, and persistent JSON storage.
-Optimized for performance and clean architecture. 🚀🌐
+A simple Flask web app to find shortest paths using BFS and Dijkstra’s Algorithm.